 Requiring a written plan for implementing and conducting research to meet the Councils' management needs would greatly improve the South Atlantic Council's ability to manage South Atlantic fisheries.
 Specifying an update every 5 years with a brief description of projects that were funded in the prior 5-year period and the research and management needs that were addressed by those projects would inject accountability and improve the chances needed research would be conducted.
-The South Atlantic Council believes using fishing vessels or acoustic or other marine technology, expanding the use of electronic catch reporting programs and technology, and improving monitoring and observer coverage through the expanded use of electronic monitoring devices would be very helpful.
+The South Atlantic Council believes partnering with stakeholders to use fishing vessels to deploy acoustic or other marine technology, expanding the use of electronic catch reporting programs and technology, and improving monitoring and observer coverage through the expanded use of electronic monitoring devices, excluding VMS, would be very helpful.
 The South Atlantic Council required federally-permitted snapper grouper commercial and for-hire vessels use video monitoring if selected since 2008 (Snapper Grouper Amendment 15B); however, to date, none have been selected.
 The South Atlantic Council has worked with partners to develop applications for charter vessel reporting and private recreational permitting/reporting application.
-The South Atlantic Council believes the move to electronic data collection/monitoring is necessary to meet our increasing data needs.
+The South Atlantic Council believes that working with stakeholders and using innovative technologies is essential to address current and anticipated data needs.